 - Download our Moving to Brazil Guide (PDF)

-The Brazilian economy is expected to recover, though.
-The government has also put a lot of effort into boosting growth by investing in large-scale infrastructure projects as well as scientific and technological development.
+Despite these challenges, the government continues to put effort into boosting growth by investing in large-scale infrastructure projects as well as scientific and technological development.
 This has attracted an increasingly skilled workforce.

 Job market in Brazil

 The majority of foreigners who find jobs in Brazil are highly skilled expats who work in industries with skills shortages.
 These include IT, engineering, pharmaceutical, automotive, construction, oil and gas.
-Qualified expats working as software engineers, programmers and database managers are highly sought-after.
-Jobs in finance and engineering are highly competitive. .
+Qualified expats working as software developers and database specialists are highly sought-after.
+Jobs in finance and engineering are highly competitive.

 Teaching English is also another option for expats moving to Brazil, especially those who want to get some initial work experience in the country.
 Expats should however be aware that teaching jobs are typically not high paying.